 &lt;sup>143 Peter Hyland and others have noticed the relationship of the bones/stones rhyme to Shakespeare's epitaph on his wall-monument in Stratford; see An Introduction to Shakespeare's Poems (Basingstoke: Palgrave-Macmillan, 2002), 205.
 This is not a unique similarity but combined with others such as those between the Tong tomb's "stony register" and "Thy registers and thee" (referring to Time) in Sonnet 123 which complement the resemblance between the tombs discussed here it renders the argument more persuasive.
-Also relevant is that the Stratford monument was made by Gerard Johnson the Younger, his father, Garat, having made those for the inter-related Catholic-families, the Dormers, Montagus, Gages, Rutlands and Earls of Southampton.
+Also relevant is that the Stratford monument was made by Gerard

-But it is the inscription on the west end of the Tong tomb, with its reference to pyramids that seems to relate back to a common source in Propertius's poem, with its "Pyramidum sumptus ad sidera ducti", as well as forward to the verse epitaph included by the Milton to the 1632 Second Folio.
+But it is the inscription on the west end of the Tong tomb, with its reference to pyramids that seems to relate back to a common source in Propertius's poem, with its "Pyramidum sumptus ad sidera ducti", as well as forward to the verse epitaph included by the Stanley-connected Milton in the 1632 Second Folio.
 Here is the relevant part of the Tong tomb inscription:

-Not monumental stone preserves our fame
+Not monumentall stone preserves our fame

 Nor sky aspyring piramids our name.

 The memory of him for whom this stands

-Shall outlyve marble and defacers' hands
+Shall outlyve marble and defacers hands

-When all to tyme's consumption shall be geaven
+When all to tymes consumption shall be geaven

 Standly for whom this stands shall stand in Heaven.

-And here is the more celebrated poem by Milton, published in Second Folio but which he retrospectively insisted on dating two years earlier as part of his title: On Shakespeare.
+And here is the more celebrated poem by Milton, published in Second Folio but which he subsequently insisted on dating two years earlier as part of his title: On Shakespeare.
 1630

-What needs my Shakespeare for his honour'd bones, The labour of an Age, in piled stones

-Or that his hallow'd Reliques should be hid

-Under a starre-ypointing Pyramid?

-Dear Sonne of Memory, great Heire of Fame,

-What needst thou such weake witnesse of they Name?

-Thou in our wonder and astonishment

-Hast built thy selfe a live-long Monument [...].
+What neede my Shakespeare for his honour'd bones, The labour of an Age, in piled stones Or that his hallow'd Reliques should be hid Under a starre-ypointing Pyramid?
+Dear Sonne of Memory, great Heire of Fame, What needst thou such dull witnesse of thy Name?
+Thou in our wonder and astonishment Hast built thy selfe a lasting Monument [...].
+144